stuarthayhurst/argon-icon-theme/README.md

   - A minimalistic icon theme to run on top of Yaru, to provide a couple tweaks, including:
     - Icons that Yaru refuses to theme
     - Icons already themed by Yaru
+  - This project contains some assets from [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme), which are listed at the end of this file

 ## Building / Installing:
   - `make build` OR `make build -j4`